mdennis281/rpi-auto-dimmer/README.md

 ### ❌ What this DOES NOT do:
 - Give you a way to control / change screen brightness on the fly
-- Force the PI from going into sleep mode (though this is configurable in other ways)
+- Force the PI from going into sleep/blank mode (though this is configurable in other ways)

 ## 🎬 Demo